British Rail Class 421: Refurbishment

-Units were facelifted between 1986 and 1993.
+The fleet was refurbished between 1986 and 1993.

-8Mig units
+8-MIG fleet

-In 1983, two temporary 8Mig units, given the TOPS classification Class 482 and numbered 2601–2602, were formed while the 4Big fleet underwent asbestos removal.
-They were used on the Portsmouth Direct line.
-Therefore, four standard 'Phase 2' 4Cig units, numbers 7401–7404, were reformed with a conventional locomotive-hauled miniature buffet carriage (RMB).
-Each 8Mig unit was formed by marshalling the RMB coach in between two units, one of which was reduced to three carriages, with the removal of the intermediate trailer (TSO).
-Thus in effect each 8Mig unit was effectively formed of 4Cig + RMB + 3Cig.
-The formations of the units are listed below:
+In 1983, two temporary 8-MIGs, given the TOPS classification Class 482 and numbered 2601/02, were formed while the 4-BIG fleet underwent asbestos removal.
+They were used on the Portsmouth Direct line; therefore, four standard 'Phase 2' 4-CIGs, numbers 7401–04, were reformed with a conventional locomotive-hauled miniature buffet carriage (RMB).
+Each 8-MIG was formed by marshalling the RMB coach in between two units, one of which was reduced to three carriages, with the removal of the intermediate trailer (TSO).
+Thus, in effect, each 8-MIG was formed of 4-CIG + RMB + 3-CIG.

+The formations of the trains are listed below: